mtlynch/mtlynch.io/content/posts/collect-debt/index.md

 I'm doing a few things in the email to adhere to The Organized Professional Method:

-* I make no threats nor do I express anger.
+* I make no threats, nor do I express anger.
   * The most heated thing I say is that the policy is "unacceptable."
 * The email lays out facts that are objective and provably true.
 * I'm firm but polite in what I want.
-* Wherever possible, I used the names of our businesses instead of saying "you" or "me."
+* Wherever possible, I used our businesses' names instead of saying "you" or "me."
   * This was a cold, emotionless business issue, not a request to validate my feelings.

 After two weeks, Alex still hadn't responded, so I sent him this follow-up: